Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/DATABASE_SCHEMA.md

 #### Notes
 - Plans are global, not per-tenant
 - Only platform admins can create or modify pricing plans
-- Tenants reference plans (e.g., via `users.plan` field or future `subscriptions` table)
+- Tenants reference plans via the `user_subscriptions` table (links users to subscription plans)
-- Backend enforces limits via `plan.limits` when tenants use the system
+- Backend enforces limits via `entitlements` and `user_subscription_entitlements` tables when tenants use the system

 ---